nevoavisar97/woofr-final/README.md

 - **Add Pet Profiles**: Add your pets with their details, including name, breed, age, and bio.
 Share their unique stories and adorable photos with the community.
 - **Post and Share**: Share pictures of your pets, write posts about their activities, and follow other users to see their posts.
 Engage with the community by liking and commenting on posts.
 - **Review Businesses**: Find and review pet-related businesses like vets and trainers.
 Help others by sharing your experiences and reading reviews from other users.
-- **Schedule Appointments**: Use the AI-driven scheduler to book appointments with pet services.
-Get smart suggestions based on your preferences and availability, and never miss an important appointment.
+- **Schedule Appointments**:  Get smart suggestions based on your preferences and availability.

-## Contributing

-We welcome contributions to Woofr!
-To contribute, please fork the repository and create a pull request with your changes.
-Make sure to follow the coding standards and include tests for any new features or bug fixes.